Is Working Out When Sore a Bad Idea?

 - Getting out of bed makes you want to cry.
 We all know that feeling.
-But if you're having a hard time getting out of bed in the morning, or it's difficult to sit down or stand up the next day after a heavy squat sesh, you have a clear answer.
+But if you're having a hard time getting out of bed in the morning, or it's difficult to sit down or stand up thanks to sore legs after a workout, you have a clear answer.
 Give your body more time to rest and instead focus on recovery with dynamic stretching or using a foam roller, says Campbell.

 - It's hard to take the stairs.
-If it's excessively difficult to walk up the stairs, you know your body is telling you to cool it for a couple of days and focus on working different muscles.
+If you're sore after a workout to the point that it's difficult to walk up the stairs, you know your body is telling you to cool it for a couple of days and focus on working different muscles.
 Instead, try a low-intensity, low-impact workout like going for a walk, using the elliptical, or going for an easy bike ride or swim, which may help speed up the recovery.
 (Related: Is it OK to Get a Massage If You’re ~Really~ Sore?)

 - You need a pain reliever to help you "push through."
-It's important not to mask muscle pain by popping Advil before working out, just to help you grin and bear it, Campbell says.
-If you need to take a pain reliever to make it through, you haven't given your muscles enough time to recover.
+It's important not to mask muscle pain by popping Advil before working out, just to help you grin and bear it, says Campbell.
+If your body is sore after a workout and need to take a pain reliever to make it through, you haven't given your muscles enough time to recover.

 - If your muscle soreness doesn't feel better with movement.
 Yes, your body might feel stiff and sore when you first get out of bed in the morning, but if it doesn't get better after you walk around, it's a sign you're too sore to work out.
 (Related: 4 Muscle Roller Sticks That Are Almost As Good As a Real Massage)

-Did you fail the “should I work out when sore” test?
-There are plenty of things you can do to ease those lingering aches as you get back up to speed (in fact, we have a full list of ways to relieve sore muscles).
+Did you fail the "should I work out when sore" test?
+There are plenty of things you can do to ease those lingering aches as you get back up to speed (in fact, we have a full list of ways to relieve sore muscles after a workout.)

 Try four of Pasternack's faves:

 - Ice sore muscles.
-"Have a cold pack handy to reduce pain and inflammation," Pasternak says.
-ACE has an Instant Cold Compress that's super convenient.
+"Have a cold pack handy to reduce pain and inflammation," says Pasternak.
+ACE has an Instant Cold Compress (Buy It, $7, amazon.com) that's super convenient.
 "Give it a twist and you've got instant ice."